-Yes, we’re almost at 4th of July, our Independence Day in the U.S. And all of you reading in Canada are getting ready to celebrate your Canada Day.
-Clearly we’re in that wonderful season of summer.
-The time of year when fun, food, fireflies, favorite swimming holes, and long sunny days all combine to make you feel like you’ve been given a fabulous gift.
+The 4th will soon be here in the U.S. And all of you readers in Canada are getting ready to celebrate your Canada Day.
+Clearly, we’re in the wonderful season of summer.
+The time of year when fun, food, fireflies (we actually call them lightning bugs), favorite swimming holes, and long sunny days all combine to make you feel like you’ve been given a fabulous gift.

 While Thanksgiving is my favorite holiday, 4th of July is probably my next favorite.
 Both are focused on the fun and meaningful combination of food, family, and friends—not necessarily in that order—without the pressure of non-stop events and gift giving like some holidays.